yt-project/old-blog/content/post/objexporter.rst

 -----------------

-If the ability to maneuver around an isosurface of your 3D simulation in `Sketchfab <http://sketchfab.com>`_ cost you a half a day of work (lets be honest, 2 days), prepare to be even less productive.
+If the ability to maneuver around an isosurface of your 3D simulation in `Sketchfab <http://sketchfab.com>`_ cost you a half a day of work (let's be honest, 2 days), prepare to be even less productive.
 With a new  `OBJ file
 <http://en.wikipedia.org/wiki/Wavefront_.obj_file>`_ exporter, you can now
 upload multiple surfaces of different transparencies in the same file.
-The following code snippet produces two files in the current directory which contain the vertex info
-(surfaces.obj) and color/transparency info (surfaces.mtl) for a 3D
+The following code snippet produces two files which contain the vertex info (surfaces.obj) and color/transparency info (surfaces.mtl) for a 3D galaxy simulation:
-galaxy simulation: